 Chocolate tasting class?
 For as little as 60 soles (20 bucks) or 120 soles (40 bucks), you can learn all about chocolate, where it’s grown in Peru, where it comes from, how to taste it, what it should sound like, snap like, smell like, and so on… but, no fear, the class is not intimidating.
 AJ is clearly an expert (she really is — see below), but she is so warm and friendly that you hardly feel like you are sitting on a school bench.

 AJ is an American anthropologist who did her graduate degree in chocolate!
 Then she opened up a shop to share the knowledge and help Peru’s chocolate field.
 Her shop is called El Cacaotal (cocoa field) and it’s decorated with dried cacao tree leaves and everything chocolate (or items in support of non-chocolate small entrepreneurs).
-The shop is located on Jirón Colina 108 in Barranco (two streets west from Metro on Grau, down the street from a yellow corner building, and located in a backroom of the Twins Cafe).
+The shop is located on Jirón Colina 128 in Barranco (two streets west from Metro on Grau, down the street from a yellow corner building, and located above Veggie Pizza).

 AJ’s chocolate tasting classes can be in English or Spanish and at the end, you will be in situ to buy chocolate!
 The chocolate is sustainable small batch delicious healthy dark chocolate, but you can ignore that if you want and just enjoy the delicious varieties of chocolate from all over Peru.